Armandelij/IOS-Guide/Interview Prep/Dyniamic Dispatch vs Static Dispatch.md

 This when the compiler does know which method will be called at runtime, this does create a performance boost.
 You can mark a base class with the final keyword to achieve static dispatch.

+You can mark a method with "class" or "static" and depending on what you will choose will determine how it will be dispatched.